Howard-Hsiao/unctad_stat_crawler/README.md

 Note: For further function details, go to the [API Introduction](./doc/unctad_stat_crawler.md).

-* ### use it like an executable
+* ### Use it like an executable
-1. open the cmd, and move to the "unctad_stat_crawler/" directory
+1. Open the cmd, and move to the "unctad_stat_crawler/" directory
+2. Adjust the code in the file /src/unctad_stat_crawler/unctad_stat_crawler.py. remove the '.' in front of the command "from .itemcode_getter import ItemCode_Getter"
-2. Use the following command
+3. Use the following command
 ```{shell}
 python3 unctad_stat_crawler <proper argument>
 ```